wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 comments detailing what it does.
 The detail in this section should be sufficient for someone who is *not* one of the authors to be able to reasonably implement the feature.

+Counter-examples, where parenthesis will remain required in order to clarify intent, include `any P & Q?`.  **TODO: more examples**

+**TODO: flesh out the details of interactions with other type declaration syntax**

 ## Source compatibility